robertgzr/LuaSnip/DOC.md

 If the function only performs simple operations on text, consider using the `lambda` from [`luasnip.extras`](#extras)

+## NODE_REFERENCE
+Node-references are used to refer to other nodes in various parts of luasnip's API.
+For example, argnodes in functionNode, dynamicNode or lambda are node-references.
+These references can be either of:
+  - `number`: the jump-index of the node.
+  This will be resolved inside the parent of the node this is passed to.
+  - [`absolute_indexer`](#absolute_indexer): the absolute position of the node.
+This will come in handy if the referred-to node is not in the same snippet/snippetNode as the one this node-reference is passed to.
+  - `node`: just the node.
+Usage of this is discouraged, since it can lead to subtle errors (if the node passed here is for example captured in a closure (there's a big comment about just this in commit 8bfbd61)).

 # CHOICENODE

 ChoiceNodes allow choosing between multiple nodes.